Sustainability is fundamental

 Designed with sustainability in mind

 You can find reminders throughout the city of how Madison champions sustainability.
-Frank Lloyd Wright's Monona Terrace is a LEED certified convention center with an incredible view of Lake Monona, making it a star on our iconic skyline.
-The City of Madison had the first all-electric fire truck in the U.S. and Madison Metro introduced three all-electric buses into its fleet in summer 2022.
+Frank Lloyd Wright's Monona Terrace Community and Convention Center is a LEED-certified convention center with an incredible view of Lake Monona, making it a star on our iconic skyline.
+The City of Madison had the first all-electric fire truck in the U.S. and our city's Bus Rapid Transit System includes an all-electric fleet of buses and has made traveling across town quicker and more efficient.

 Back to top.